aws-solutions-library-samples/guidance-for-resilient-data-applications-using-amazon-dynamodb/README.md

 ## Deployment Validation

-To validate everything has deployed successfully, check all of the CloudFormation stacks you deployed in each of your selected regions.
+To validate everything has deployed successfully, check all of the CloudFormation stacks you deployed from the previous steps in each of your selected regions.
 All stacks should have a status of *Enabled*.

 ## Running the Guidance